-Psychophysiology and Neuroendocrinology Analysis: The SCL and heart rate (BPM) were analyzed using mixed ANOVAs including the withinsubject factor time (baseline vs social interaction) and the between-subject factor group (HL vs LL).
+The SCL and heart rate (BPM) were analyzed using mixed ANOVAs including the within-subject factor time (baseline vs. social interaction) and the between-subject factor group (HL vs. LL).
 The difference between the duration of the baseline acquisition and the duration of the social interaction task was included as covariate to control for changes in psychophysiology related to differences in data acquisition times.

 Baseline differences in the salivary and plasma oxytocin levels, salivary cortisol and IgA concentrations, and in blood parameters (serum C-reactive protein, interleukin-6, 25-hydroxyvitamin D, oxytocin, and cell count parameters) were compared between groups using two-sample t-tests.
-The AUC1 (see Supplementary Methods, Supporting Information) was calculated for salivary oxytocin, cortisol, and IgA levels, tested against zero to examine the responsiveness to the positive social interaction across groups, and compared between groups, again using two-sample t-tests.
+The AUC_I (see Supplementary Methods) was calculated for salivary oxytocin, cortisol, and IgA levels, tested against zero to examine the responsiveness to the positive social interaction across groups and compared between groups, again using two-sample t-tests.

-Correlation, Mediation, and Moderation Analyses: To examine the hypothesis that altered brain activity and connectivity in HL participants relate to the observed behavioral group differences, parameter estimates of trust-specific brain activity and connectivity were correlated with the behavioral variables that were associated with loneliness (for details, see Supplementary Methods, Supporting Information).
-To further explore the relationship of interpersonal trust with behavioral data, the self-reported interpersonal trust was also correlated with those variables.
-Furthermore, correlation analyses were calculated separately for each group.
+Correlation, mediation, and moderation analyses

-To examine whether observed group effects (main effects of group or interactions with group) might be driven by psychiatric symptomatology, mediation analyses were calculated and tested for indirect effects of loneliness via psychiatric symptomatology.
-Thus, it was examined whether the observed effects of loneliness might be partially or fully based on the psychiatric symptoms associated with loneliness.
+To examine the hypothesis that altered brain activity and connectivity in HL participants relate to the observed behavioral group differences, we correlated parameter estimates of trust-specific brain activity and connectivity with the behavioral variables that were associated with loneliness (for details, see Supplementary Methods).
+To further explore the relationship of interpersonal trust with behavioral data, we also correlated the self-reported interpersonal trust with those variables.
+To examine whether observed group effects (main effects of group or interactions with group) might be driven by psychiatric symptomatology, we calculated mediation and moderation analyses.
+Further moderation analyses were conducted to examine potential effects of sex.
+For details, see Supplementary Methods.